-Though your baby is only 2 days, 2 weeks, 2 months, or 2 years old, you may be wondering what life will be like for your child with one or even two anomalous hands, or without any hands at all.
+Though your baby may be only two days, two weeks, two months, or two years old, you may be wondering what life will be like for your child with one or even two hand differences, or without any hands at all.
 I encourage you to write your questions down, no matter how trivial they may seem to be.
-Parents' worries about what their child may be unable to do generally fall that into three broad categories: functioning in the world, social/leisure activities, and rites of passage.
-Let's explore each of these.
+Parents’ worries about what their child may be unable to do generally fall that into three broad categories: functioning in the world, social/leisure activities, and rites of passage.
+Let’s explore each of these.

 Social/leisure activities.
 Frequently, what saddens parents is that their child may not be able to participate in the activities that brought them joy, helped shape their character, or created life-long friendships.
 Playing a musical instrument, joining the cheerleading squad, or participating in a sport would fall into this category.